-To change the setup of the EML 224 Compact, the user must simultaneously press MENU and SET.
+To change the setup of the Compact display, the user must simultaneously press MENU and SET.
 This will give access to a menu system allowing the user to scroll up and down the sub-menus and functions using up ( $\uparrow$ ) and down ( $\downarrow$ ), and SET to select.
 To move to the previous menu, the MENU button must be pressed.
 The middle underlined line is the selected line, the other lines are dimmed.

-Menu 🛧 👃 Set
+Menu 👚 🔱 Set

-The menu structure is shown in the diagrams "Menu Diagram" on page 26.
+The menu structure is shown in the diagram "Menu diagram" on page 26.
 The menus are product dependant, only the relevant menus are accessible.
 However, some menus are always available.
+To leave the menu screens and return to the runtime screens press and hold the MENU button.